prags-key/animation/README.md

 Step 1: Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as calculator and click Next.
+Step 2: Then type the Application name as AnimOperation and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.